lavillecamille/lavillecamille/content/_index.md

       company_url: https://ferdi.fr/
       date_end: "2017-10-01"
       date_start: "2015-12-01"
-      description: Defense, Development and Diplomatic (3D) Approach to Peace and Security in the Sahel.
+      description: Practitioners' vison of the Defense, Development and Diplomatic (3D) approach to peace and security in the Sahel.
       location: France
       title: Research Assistant
     title: Experiences